zhutao100/qwen-code/docs/users/features/sub-agents.md

 - **Controlled Access**: Limit which tools each agent can use for security and focus
 - **Progress Visibility**: Monitor agent execution with real-time progress updates

-## How Sub Agents Work
+## How Subagents Work

-1. **Configuration**: You create Sub Agents configurations that define their behavior, tools, and system prompts
+1. **Configuration**: You create Subagents configurations that define their behavior, tools, and system prompts
-2. **Delegation**: The main AI can automatically delegate tasks to appropriate Sub Agents
+2. **Delegation**: The main AI can automatically delegate tasks to appropriate Subagents
-3. **Execution**: Sub Agents work independently, using their configured tools to complete tasks
+3. **Execution**: Subagents work independently, using their configured tools to complete tasks
 4. **Results**: They return results and execution summaries back to the main conversation

 ## Getting Started

 ### Quick Start

-1. **Create your first Sub Agents**:
+1. **Create your first Subagent**:

    `/agents create`